-An Act to establish a State agency to administer certain land information and provide and promote the use of land information and related goods and services; and to provide for related matters, including the amendment of certain Acts.
+An Act to establish a State agency to administer certain land information and provide and promote the use of land information and related goods and services; and to provide for related matters, including the amendment of certain Acts 2.

-The Parliament of Western Australia enacts as follows:

 Part 1 — Preliminary

 1. Short title